funkydan2/gympiepc-docs/tasks/tech-setup.md

    4. Set volume levels using the faders at the bottom of each channel.
 Master volume is controlled by the **red** fader on the right side.

    ![](../.gitbook/assets/mixer.jpg)

+(Edit January 2021: We now have a different mixing desk.)

 ## Data Projector